wolfSSL/wolfssl/Docker/README.md

 When the compilation and tests succeed, you will be dropped in to a shell environment within the container.
 This can be useful to build other things within the environment.
 Additional tests can be run as well as debugging of code.

+# Docker Hub
+These images are also uploaded to the wolfSSL's [Docker Hub page](https://hub.docker.com/orgs/wolfssl/repositories).
+There is a convenience script here `buildAndPush.sh` that will create the appropriate containers and push them to the repo.

 # FAQ
 ## permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock
 You need to be added to the `docker` group to run Docker containers.
 Run `sudo usermod -aG docker $USER`.
 You may need to restart the Docker daemon.